arduino/compile-sketches/README.md

 Keys:
 - `name` - name of the library.
 - `version` - version of the library to install.
 Default is the latest version.

+##### Local path

+Keys:
+- `source-path` - path to install as a library.
+Relative paths are assumed to be relative to the root of the repository.
+- `destination-name` - folder name to install the library to.
+By default, the folder will be named according to the source repository or subfolder name.

 ### `sketch-paths`